American Academy of Optometry Scholarships

 An annual award to a New York resident enrolled in an optometry college who exhibits financial need and good scholastic achievement.
 Applications are available from the Office of Financial Aid.

-A student who matriculates without receiving a baccalaureate degree, whose domicile has been in Pennsylvania for at least 12 months prior to the date of application, and who demonstrates financial need in accordance with PHEAA requirements is eligible for a PHEAA grant.
+A student who matriculates without receiving a baccalaureate degree, whose domicile has been in Pennsylvania for at least 12 months prior to the date of application, and who demonstrates financial need in accordance with PHEAA requirements may be eligible for a PHEAA grant.
 To apply, complete the State Grant Form online directly from your FASFA confirmation page.
 Look for the link that reads "Optional Feature—Start your state application—Click here if you want to apply for Pennsylvania state-based financial aid."
 If you have further questions, contact PHEAA at 1-800-692-7392.

 Review of Optometry Scholarship

 An annual scholarship funded by Cahners, publisher of the Review of Optometry.